Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 6. Repeat these steps for the account of every user who has accessed Team Foundation from that computer.

     > [!NOTE]
-    > You might want to distribute instructions for clearing the cache to all of your Team Foundation users so that they can clear the caches for themselves.
+    > You might want to distribute instructions for clearing the cache to all of your Azure DevOps users so that they can clear the caches for themselves.

 ### To connect client computers to the reconfigured deployment

--   In Visual Studio, connect to Team Foundation Server by using the new HTTPS URL.
+-   In Visual Studio, connect to Azure DevOps Server by using the new HTTPS URL.

-    For more information, see [Connect to projects in Team Foundation Server](/azure/devops/user-guide/connect-team-projects).
+    For more information, see [Connect to projects in Azure DevOps Server](/azure/devops/user-guide/connect-team-projects).

 <a name="config-git"></a>
 ## Configuring Git

-By default, projects that use Git for version control will fail to validate the SSL certificate you have configured for TFS.
-This is because unlike TFS and Visual Studio, Git does not recognize the Windows certificate store.
+By default, projects that use Git for version control will fail to validate the SSL certificate you have configured for Azure DevOps Server.
+This is because unlike Azure DevOps Server and Visual Studio, Git does not recognize the Windows certificate store.
 Instead, it uses OpenSSL for its certificate store.
 In order to use a Git repository for projects configured with SSL, you'll need to configure Git with the certificate at the root of the certification chain for your TFS 2013 deployment.
 This is a client configuration task that only applies to Git repository projects.

 For more information about how Git network operations work in Visual Studio 2013, see this [blog post](http://blogs.msdn.com/b/phkelley/archive/2013/10/20/git-network-operations-in-visual-studio-2013.aspx).